Dislocated shoulder

 Complications

-- Tearing of the muscles, ligaments and tendons that reinforce the shoulder joint
+• Tearing of the muscles, ligaments and tendons that support the shoulder joint.

-Stretched or torn ligaments or tendons in the shoulder or damaged nerves or blood vessels around the shoulder might require surgery for repair.
+Stretched or torn ligaments may require surgery to repair them.
+Damaged tendons in the shoulder or damaged nerves or blood vessels around the shoulder may require surgery to repair them.

 Prevention